 Hinckley - Duluth segment

 This 70 mile segment of the Willard Munger State Trail is completely paved.
 The trail passes near Banning State Park and Moose Lake State Park.
 It passes through the towns of Finlayson, Willow River, Moose Lake, General C.C.
 Andrews State Forest and through the spectacular scenery of Jay Cooke State Park.
 The northeast portion of the trail provides scenic views of the St. Louis River and the twin ports of Duluth and Superior.

 The Alex Laveau Memorial Trail honors the memory of a former county commissioner and dairy farmer who was a strong advocate of the idea of reusing abandoned railways as public trails.
 This trail allows users to ride from Gary-New Duluth 16 miles through Wrenshall into Carlton.
-6 miles of off-road paved trail from Carlton to Highway 23 are open.
-The remaining miles are a combination of bike routes on paved highway shoulders.
+Six miles of off-road paved trail from Carlton to Highway 23 are open.
+The remaining miles are a combination of bike routes on paved highway shoulders and city streets.